neo-andrew-moss/erdgen/README.md

 version: 2

 models:
     - name: Computer
       description: beep boop beep
       columns:
           - name: computerId
             description: The unique identifier of computer
           # other non-join key columns as necessary
       relationships:
           - name: files
             description: The files are in the computer!?
             type: one_to_many
             table: computer_files
             join:
                 - local: computerId
                   remote: computerId
 ```

 **note**: Each YML file should contain only one model under the `models` node.

 ### Relationships

-The `relationships` node in the YAML files represents the relationship between the current model and other models.
+The `relationships` node in the YML files represents the relationship between the current model and other models.
 It is composed of several sub-nodes:

 - `name`: The name of the relationship.
 - `description`: A brief description of the relationship.
 - `type`: The type of the relationship.
-It can be one_to_one, one_to_many, many_to_one, or many_to_many.
+It can be `one_to_one`, `one_to_many`, `many_to_one`, or `many_to_many`.
 - `table`: The name of the other model involved in the relationship.
 - `join`: A list of the columns that are used for the join between the current model and the other model.
-Each item in the list is composed of 'local' and - 'remote' nodes, representing the column in the current model and the column in the other model, respectively.
+Each item in the list is composed of `local` and - `remote` nodes, representing the column in the current model and the column in the other model, respectively.

-The type value can be one of the following: `one_to_one`, `one_to_many`, `many_to_one`, and `many_to_many`.

 ## Output